PotatoThanh/An-Unsupervised-Learning-Bidirectional-3D-Image-Registration/README.md

 - python test.py
 # You can visualize your training process using Tensorboard
 - tensorboard --logdir=/logs
+#Acknowledgement
+- This model is similar to Balakrishnan, Guha, et al. "An Unsupervised Learning Model for Deformable Medical Image Registration." arXiv preprint arXiv:1802.02604 (2018) paper.
 # Note: You can only use it for research purposes.
 If you want to use for your publication(s), please contact me to avoid confliction.
 <p align="center">
   <img src="my_model.png" width="800"/>